 Advice for Transfer Students

 Navigating a new campus and culture can be challenging.
-We asked students, staff, and faculty to share advice they have for incoming and current Cal Poly transfers!
+We asked students, staff, faculty, and alumni to share advice they have for incoming and current Cal Poly transfers!

 (he, him, his)